nfxbeats/fire_midi_macro_runner/README.md

 - File path to executable: `"RUN|C:/Program Files/VideoLAN/VLC/vlc.exe"`
 - Built-in apps: `"RUN|notepad"`
 - Launch URLS: `"RUN|https://warbeats.com"`

+You can also specify playback of a sound (MP3 or WAV files only) using the `SOUND|` prefix followed by the file path to the sound.
+For example:

+- Sound playback: `"SOUND|./sounds/air_horn.wav"`

 Finally you can enter a string of text characters using `TEXT|` prefix.
 For example: